Namefi

 • You want a Web3-native profile / handle in dapps that support it.

-• You don't need the name to work in standard email, browsers without plugins, or SSL.
+• You do not require the Web3-native suffix itself to work through standard public-DNS email, ordinary browsers without an integration, or ordinary CA workflows.

 • You like the cultural and community aspects of a specific TLD (.eth, .crypto, .x).